 If the EditionFlagOrdered flag evaluates to "O", Simple Chapters are used and only the ChapterTimeStart of a Chapter is used as a chapter mark to jump to the predefined point in the timeline.
-With Simple Chapters, a Matroska Player MUST ignore certain Chapter Elements.
+With Simple Chapters, a Matroska Player MUST ignore certain elements inside a Chapters Element.
 In that case, these elements are informational only.

-The following list shows the different Chapter elements only found in Ordered Chapters.
+The following list shows the different Chapters elements only found in Ordered Chapters.

+- ChapterAtom/ChapterSegmentUUID

-- ChapterAtom/ChapterSegmentUUID - ChapterAtom/ChapterSegmentEditionUID
+- ChapterAtom/ChapterSegmentEditionUID

 - ChapterAtom/ChapterTrack

 - ChapterAtom/ChapProcess

 - Info/ChapterTranslate

 - TrackEntry/TrackTranslate